The Hidden Emotional Cost of Holding On Too Long (And How to Finally Let Go) - Hidden Treasures and Riches

 Maybe you know that feeling, sis.

 Holding on can look like loyalty.
 It can look like hope.
-But after a while — if we’re honest — it starts to look like something else.
+But after a while, if we’re honest, it starts to look like something else.
 It starts to look like a way of staying connected to a pain we haven’t fully processed.
+And holding on has a cost.

 I taught on this recently — watch the full message below: